 The Department of Justice is represented by an Attache’s Office, which handles mutual legal assistance issues between the Dominican Republic and the United States and coordinates the extradition of fugitives to the United States to face justice.

 The Dominican Republic is one of the largest markets for U.S. food and agricultural products in Latin America.
 U.S. agricultural exports reached $1.45 billion in 2018.
 Soybean meal and oil, corn, wheat, dairy, meat and processed food products were among the top U.S. agricultural exports.

 The United States works with the Dominican Republic both bilaterally and through the CAFTA-DR agreement to promote mutually beneficial trade and investment.
 Since CAFTA-DR went into effect in the Dominican Republic in 2007, U.S. exports to the country have seen substantial growth.

 What’s Happening Now?

 Each year, the Office of Agricultural Affairs (OAA) promotes the participation of Dominican food importers in 40 trade shows in the United States.
-The three largest are listed below.
-For more information please contact: email@example.com
+Three of the largest are listed below.
+For more information please contact: firstname.lastname@example.org

 Summer Fancy Food Show, New York, NY